Hair loss is a common and utterly regular occurrence that happens to all people.

 Here are the three common types of hair loss prevalent in the UK today:

 A person needs to undergo physical examinations conducted by a physician and dermatologist.
 They can determine the root cause of hair loss through this.
-Lifestyle changes and medications may then be prescribed once the physicians point out the main cause of your hair loss.
+Lifestyle changes and medications may then be prescribed once the physicians point out your hair loss's main cause.

 Over-the-counter medications such as topical creams and gels are usually the treatment of choice for managing hair loss.
 These remedies are directly rubbed into the scalp to promote hair growth and stop excessive shedding.
 Prescription oral medications may also be an option if your hair loss is worse than usual.
 However, these oral medications may have unpleasant side effects that may not feel worthy of tolerating just to bring back lost hair.